 The Municipality of Chesterfield Inlet is located in Nunavut, just South of the Arctic Circle in Northern Canada.
-Chester’s history dates back to the mid-1800’s and was once Hudson’s Bay Company’s main supply centre for other posts in the area.
-The Hamlet is known as Igluligaarjuk, “Place with a few Thule houses”.
+Chester’s history dates back to the mid-1800’s, and was once Hudson’s Bay Company’s main supply centre for other posts in the area.
+The Municipality of Chesterfield Inlet is known as Igluligaarjuk in Inuktitut, “Place with a few Thule houses”.

-Named about 1749, after Philip Dormer (Stanhope), 4th Earl of Chesterfield (1694-1773) who was the Secretary of State from 1746-48 and is the well known author of “Chesterfield’s Letters” and other works.
+Named about 1749, after Philip Dormer (Stanhope), 4th Earl of Chesterfield (1694-1773), who was the Secretary of State from 1746-48, and is the well known author of “Chesterfield’s Letters” and other works.

-From the mid 1800’s to the beginning of this century, whalers visited the area regularly and often overwintered here.
+From the mid 1800’s, to the beginning of this century, whalers visited the area regularly and often overwintered here.
 They counted on the local Inuit to hunt for them and to man their whale boats.

-On August 23, 1929 the National Film Board of Canada produced a film documenting the arrival of the SS Beothic’s to Chesterfield Inlet.
+On August 23, 1929, the National Film Board of Canada produced a film documenting the arrival of the SS Beothic’s to Chesterfield Inlet.
 The film highlights the LS of Chesterfield Inlet on shore with a launch sailing past in foreground.

 During the early fur pelt trade with the Hudson’s Bay Company Ltd. post in Chesterfield Inlet, Inuit often gathered to seek employment or to trade goods.
 Until the 1950’s, Chesterfield Inlet was a major centre north of Churchill, MB.
 It was the Hudson’s Bay Company’s main supply centre for other posts in the area, the site of the largest RCMP barracks, an the largest Roman Catholic mission in the eastern arctic, as well as the largest medical and education centre.